Design meets serenity — The UX/UI journey for a yoga studio

 Summary

 In times of increasing focus on physical and mental wellbeing, “Studio Auszeit” symbolises the need for a strong sense of community.
-Through the consistent implementation of the brand identity and user/ client feedback, active social media marketing and local SEO, the studio was able to position itself as a yoga studio in the region.
+Through the consistent implementation of the brand identity and user/ customer feedback, active social media marketing and local SEO, the studio was able to position itself as a yoga studio in the region.
 The clear differentiation through a place of calm, healing and inspiration as core values appealed directly to the target group.

 This allowed “Studio Auszeit” to accelerate the website performance.